frankthelen/phrasal-functions/README.md

 ### Dynamic options

 In some cases, it is useful to create the syntax dynamically.
-This can be done by providing a function to `value` instead of an array of strings.
+This can be done by providing a function to `values` instead of an array of strings.
 The function, of course, has to return an array of strings.
 It gets the options as collected so far and has `this` bound properly (if applicable).